KelvinHere/Yoga_Milestone_4/testing.md

 ## 2 - Manual Tests
 ***
 ### Browser testing
-- This project has had all its pages and responsive states viewed on the following browsers.
+- This project has had all its pages, routes and responsive states viewed on the following browsers.
     - Chrome
     - Firefox
     - Edge
     - Opera

+Read on to see all tests carried out on each page.

-#### HTML
+#### HTML Validation

 - Live links below
     - [**Home Page** - Validation](https://validator.w3.org/nu/?showsource=yes&doc=https%3A%2F%2Fms4-yoga-kelvinhere.herokuapp.com%2F#l295c39)